Eleonora Bruzual

 Eleonora Bruzual (February 21) is a Venezuelan writer and journalist.
 She authored with her husband, José Luis Uzcátegui, a Venezuelan psychiatrist and anthropologist, Militaries: heroes or cowards and The Men Who Eroticized Fidel.
-As a journalist, she contributes to El Nacional, Diario Las Americas and El Nuevo Herald, has a daily radio segment called "Trinchera" on Radio Mambí of Miami (Florida) and is the editor of an information portal called Gentiuno.
+As a journalist, she contributes to El Nacional, Diario Las Américas and El Nuevo Herald, has a daily radio segment called "Trinchera" on Radio Mambí of Miami (Florida) and is the editor of an information portal called Gentiuno.